On This Page

 - has a finding of professional misconduct, incompetence or incapacity or any similar finding, in relation to the practice of nursing or any other profession in any jurisdiction; and/or

 - is the subject of a current investigation, inquiry or proceeding for professional misconduct, incompetence or incapacity or any similar investigation or proceeding in relation to the practice of nursing or any other profession in any jurisdiction.
-(Note: Information about College proceedings need not be reported.)
+(Note: Information about CNO proceedings do not need not be reported.)

 Failing to self-report is a serious matter and can result in referral to discipline.

-To self-report, please consult the Mandatory Reporting Guide and complete the Self-Reporting Form.
-For assistance or more information on the reports process, contact the College at email@example.com or call 416 928-0900 ext.
-6988 (toll-free in Ontario 1 800 387-5526).
+To self-report, please consult the Reporting Guide and complete the Self-Reporting Form.
+For assistance or more information on the reports process, contact CNO at firstname.lastname@example.org or 416 963-7504 (toll-free in Canada 1 877 963-7504).